SukkoPera/Raemixx500/README.md

 The connectors are all on the market, except for the Video and Floppy ones, which are non-standard DB-23.
 You will need to recover these from a failed board.
 The same applies for the power connector, but the board should also accept a standard DIN-5 (or even DIN-8, I think).
 Make sure to wire it properly.
 Oh, I have no idea if the line filter can be bought new, so you'd better recover that, too.

 Other things you will need to recover are all the custom Commodore ICs, of course.
+Make sure you are using an 8375 Agnus, and populate C99 accordingly.

 CPUs can be found second-hand cheaply.
 Every serious electronics shop should have all the 7400-series chips.

 I would suggest using sockets for all ICs.
 Get new good-quality ones.
 48-pin are hard to obtain, but you can easily replace them with two 24-pin side by side.
-Be carefule with the RAM chips: if you socket them, they will probably be too tall for the keyboard to fit properly.
+Be careful with the RAM chips: if you socket them, they will probably be too tall for the keyboard to fit properly.

 You will also need to recover the original quartz, as it has an uncommon frequency.
 But you can try replacing it with a [DFO](https://nfggames.com/forum2/index.php?topic=5744.0).
 With a properly-programmed one you should even be able to support both PAL and NTSC Agnus chips with the switch of a button.